 We had been wanting (well, needing really) a wide angle camera for so long - so we finally gave in and got one this summer.
 This was our first foray into non-canon lenses, but given that the equivalent in the canon range was significantly beyond our budget, we decided to give this Sigma version a go.

 And we're not disappointed.
-Even on a crop-frame camera, it's allowed us to capture far superior landscape shots than the lens above, and when the focal length is increased to 20mm, we've had fun capturing more traditional street scenes.
+Even on a crop-frame camera, the Sigma 10-20mm f3.5 has allowed us to capture far superior landscape shots than the lens above, and when the focal length is increased to 20mm, we've had fun capturing more traditional street scenes.

 If you're anything like us, you're frequently finding bits of dust and the odd smudge on your lenses - no matter how careful you are.